webGeniusDK/dmp/wp-content/plugins/webp-express/README.txt

 - Better user experience (whether performance goes from terrible to bad, or from good to impressive, it is a benefit).
 - Better ranking in Google searches (performance is taken into account by Google).
 - Less bandwidth consumption - makes a huge difference in the parts of the world where the internet is slow and costly (you know, ~80% of the world population lives under these circumstances).
-- Currently ~95% of all traffic, and ~96% of mobile browsing traffic are done with browsers supporting webp.
-Check current numbers on [caniuse.com](https://caniuse.com/webp).
+- Currently ~97% of all traffic are done with browsers supporting webp.
 - It's great for the environment too!
 Reducing network traffic reduces electricity consumption which reduces CO2 emissions.

 == Installation ==